sderose/ragnarok/Dominus/DOC/ReferenceManual.md

 ** Arrays of (start,end) pairs used to make regexes for things like Xml name start characters end in "_rangelist" (these are all in xmlstrings).

-**
 ** Variables holding regexes end in "_re".

-Types created by NewType to help with type-hinting (these generally correspond to XSD built-in datatypes) end in "_t".
+** Types created by NewType to help with type-hinting (these generally correspond to XSD built-in datatypes) end in "_t".

+** Protocol classes are defined above class that are expected to be "pluggable", and are named the same but with "_P" appended:
+    DOMImplementation_P --> DOMImplementation
+    XMLParser_P --> XMLParser

+TODO: I may switch PlainNode to be a protocol class (and rename it Node_P).

 ===Types===